Chromatin remodelling during neuronal differentiation

 The nervous system contains a diverse population of neurons with different properties - such as the neurotransmitters they utilise, their morphology, electrical properties and their preference for synaptic partners.
 How are these properties specified and maintained in vivo?
-We are using the cell type-specific profiling technique TaDa to address these questions by profiling transcription and transcription factor binding in specific neuronal populations.
-See our new paper in press and on BioRxiv
+We have used the cell type-specific profiling technique TaDa to address these questions by profiling transcription and transcription factor binding in specific neuronal populations (Estacio Gomez et al., 2020)

 in vivo reprogramming of tissues

 By combining research themes, we aim to establish the Drosophila nervous system as a platform for studying dedifferentiation of neurons into a pool of stem cells followed by directed differentiation into neurons of choice.